Women’s wages shouldn’t come at a discount, but the gender pay gap in Canada hasn’t improved in decades. In fact, for many women it’s getting worse.

 The legislation will be enforced and administered by a Pay Equity Commissioner, who will work under the umbrella of the Canadian Human Rights Commission (CHRC).

 Our wait is not yet over, however.
-Trade unions and pay equity experts identified a number of concerns with the bill that did not get fixed before it passed.
-The new law does not take effect until regulations are developed, and the new Pay Equity Commissioner is in place.
-It could be another few years before women see any real difference in their paycheques.
+The new law does not take effect until regulations are developed, and the federal government has delayed this process to 2021.
+At this rate, it will be at least another decade before women see any real difference in their pay.

-- Work with unions and employers to develop pay equity regulations in a timely fashion;
+- Work with unions and employers to develop pay equity regulations and bring the law into force by 2021;

-- Make sure the regulations close any loopholes that would allow an employer to avoid meeting their obligations;
+- Ensure the regulations close any loopholes that would allow an employer to avoid meeting their obligations;

 - Ensure the office of the Pay Equity Commissioner has enough funding to implement the legislation and hold employers accountable.